Notice

 Stakeholder

-The following table presents the stakeholders of Trace-X and their respective intentions.
+The following table presents the stakeholders of Trace-X and their respective interests.

 Who Matters and concern